RiotGames/cloud-inquisitor/docs/source/manual/overview/additional_options.rst

 KMS and UserData
 ----------------

 You may not wish to keep database credentials in flat configuration files on the instance.
-You can KMS encrypt these variables and pass them to the cinq instance via AWS userdata.
+You can KMS encrypt these variables and pass them to the Cinq instance via AWS userdata.
 In your variables file use the following ::

 "app_use_user_data":                       "True",